 Owning a franchise of a large national chain offers the best of both worlds.
 You get a successful business model with name recognition and the freedom to run it much as your own.
 The flip side is that it comes with many expenses unique to franchises, including some fixed fees.
-Whether you want to add a new franchise location or expand or support your existing one, a business line of credit from Fundbox can help with many of these common expenditures and potential cash flow issues.
+Whether you want to add a new franchise location or expand or support your existing one, credit from Fundbox can help with many of these common expenditures and potential cash flow issues.
 Here are a few examples.

 1. Financing Franchise Fees

 When you open a franchise, even to add a new branch, there are many start-up costs that come with the territory.
 Unlike royalties, you may be responsible for these payments regardless of how much revenue you take in.
 These costs vary by business, industry, and state but should be detailed in your franchise disclosure document (FDD) or other contract.
 Such fees typically include:

 - Franchise and licensing fees can be between $20,000 and $50,000 to start, and some require annual renewals.